-Christmas is around the corner and our friend and brand ambassador Bridget Edwards is back with us to celebrate.
+Christmas is around the corner, and our friend and brand ambassador, Bridget Edwards, is back with us to celebrate.
 We loved her recent post about how to make pecan pie decorated cookies.
-She’s here today to show us how to make a Christmas cookies platter perfect for holiday parties with friends and family.
+She’s here today to show us how to make a Christmas cookie platter perfect for holiday parties with friends and family.

 And now, here’s Bridget from Bake at 350!

-If you’re looking for a statement Christmas cookies platter to bring to a holiday party without complicated cookie decorating skills required, I have just the ticket for you.
-This Christmas tree Christmas cookies platter will be the star of any dessert table.
+If you’re looking for a statement Christmas cookie platter to bring to a holiday party without any complicated cookie decorating skills required, I have just the ticket for you.
+This Christmas tree Christmas cookie platter will be the star of any dessert table.

 To make your Christmas cookies platter, you’ll need: